xapian/xapian-docsprint/concepts/indexing/terms.rst

 allows the positions at which the words occurred to be used when searching, e.g., in a phrase query.
 It is usual for the positions used here to be a word count (rather than a character or byte count).

+The database keeps track of a couple of statistics about the frequency of terms in the database; the `collection frequency` for a term is the number of times the term occurs in the database (i.e., the sum of the within document frequencies for the term), and the `term frequency` is the number of documents that a term occurs in.

 Stemmers
 --------